July 29 – July 30, 2020 Tisha B’Av

 This is a Jewish holy day of remembrance and it commemorates the destruction of both the first and second Temples in Jerusalem in the years 586 BCE and 70 CE.
 In these days of dangerous tension between Israelis and Palestinians over the Temple Mount, tension exacerbated by the move of the U.S. Embassy, we join in prayer for mutual understanding and peace.

-In 2019, many liberal Jewish organizations adapted their celebration of Tisha B’Av.
-They called for protest gatherings outside immigration facilities to denounce the treatment of immigrants and refugees by the U.S. Administration.
+Many liberal Jewish people are denouncing the treatment of immigrants and refugees by the U.S. Administration.
 They liken the destruction of communities and families taking place to the destruction of the Jerusalem temples.
-Nearly 60 vigils across the U.S., with the hashtag #CloseTheCamps, took place.
 We stand with them in the call for just and humane treatment of immigrants, refugees, and asylum seekers.